STT-Seah/Devops/README.md

   If you click the Lint code base and open the file you can see it is linting the code base.

   When you open up you can see the process that it's on.

+  (You can see set up job.
+(Doing Github Action Stuff setting up everything up)